wp-plugins/contact-form-plugin/readme.txt

 *Ability to add Contact Form into a post.
 Ability to display form via shortcode.

 == Upgrade Notice ==

+= 3.01 =
+*We added the 'Attachment' and 'Send me a copy' block in the contact form.
+Added language files for plugin.

 = 2.08 =
 We fixed the slashes bug in email and added server info to email.